-- Each division shall have an operational head who shall report to the chief of service: - Titles such as: physician-in-charge or chief, shall be used upon the recommendation of the chief of service to the President and the approval of the medical board; - 3.
-Criteria for a division chief should be at least: - i. peer recognition as being of consultant caliber in the specialty field; - ii. certification by sub-specialty boards, if any: - iii. responsibility for the operation of a divisional program such as a residency or fellowship training program.
+- 1. Each division shall have an operational head who shall report to the chief of service; - Titles such as: physician-in-charge or chief, shall be used upon the recommendation of the chief of service to the Dean, School of Medicine or designee (Revised 3/06) and the approval of the medical board; - 3.
+Criteria for a division chief should be at least: - i. peer recognition as being of consultant caliber in the specialty field; - ii. certification by sub-specialty boards, if any: - responsibility for the operation of a divisional program such as a residency or fellowship training program.